csf-dev/ZPT-Sharp/README.md

 ZPT-Sharp
 =========

-Implementation of Zope Page Templates (ZPT) in C#, for use as a .NET MVC v2 ViewEngine
+Implementation of Zope Page Templates (ZPT) in C#, intended for eventual use as an ASP.NET MVC ViewEngine

 ---

-The current state of this project is that it requires a rewrite from scratch.
+The current state of this project is that it is undergoing a rewrite from scratch.
 Whilst parts worked in the original version, there were some serious deficiencies which must be addressed.
-This rewrite is on hold.
-I do not suggest trying to use the previous version, as it contains 'showstopper' bugs.
+I do not suggest trying to use that previous version, as it contains some serious showstopper bugs which are all-but unfixable within the architecture in which it was designed.